-I’ve been blogging for over two years and in that time, I’ve been fed a lot of misinformation about the industry.
+In the years I’ve been blogging, I’ve been fed a lot of misinformation about the industry.
 Unfortunately, there are quite a few blogging myths that new bloggers are regularly told, and many of those myths might be stalling your blogging success.
 Here are 6 blogging myths that we all need to stop listening to.

 There are affiliate links in this post, meaning I may make a small commission at no additional cost to you.
 For more information, see my full disclosure policy here.